 Lastly, while I wanted to make my version of my mom’s granola, I also wanted this recipe to be as easily accessible as possible.
 To that end, I’ve included swaps and options for many of the ingredients.
 Use what you have readily available, and mix and match and combine as much as you want, as long as you stay fairly close to the quantities listed.
 There’s a ton of room for delicious creativity here, and believe me, it disappears fast enough that you’ll make this granola enough times to perfect your own recipe.

-makes 8 cups
+yields 8 cups

 3 c rolled oats